 There are several formats for citing sources, and the student may choose to cite them using the MLA, APA, or Chicago styles.
 There are reasons for choosing different styles, which the student can determine in consultation with their Thesis Chair.
 Whichever style the student chooses, follow the guidelines carefully.
-Please refer to Purdue Owl for citation guidelines: https://owl.english.purdue.edu/owl/section/2/.

-Another helpful resource is this: http://easybib.com/
+Please refer to Purdue Owl for citation guidelines.
+Another helpful resource is this: http://easybib.com/.